-Fortunately, there are lots of dressing tricks to camouflage a short neck.
-Here’s what to wear and what to steer clear of to stretch things out.
+Fortunately, there are several different types of necklines for tops that camouflage a short neck.
+Here are the ones to wear and steer clear of to elongate your neck.

 If you want your neck to look longer and your body to look slimmer, you need to open your neckline.
 The more space you create around and below your neck, the longer your neck will appear.
-A V-neckline top is the most slenderizing.
-The downward-pointing neckline draws the eye lower and away from your short/wide neck and/or double chin, giving the illusion that the neck is longer.
+A V-neckline top is the best neckline for a short neck.
+The downward-pointing neckline is slenderizing because it draws the eye lower and away from your short/wide neck and/or double chin, giving the illusion that the neck is longer.

 You wouldn’t think that a shirt with a high collar would be flattering on a short/wide neck, but it is, so long as you unbutton your shirt and open it up.
 This creates that same V shape that is so flattering.
 The blue satin blouse, below, is a great example of that.